derfc/Canvas/README.md

 ### Utility Group:

-- Modifiers to change parameter of selected functions, such as colour selectors and stroke size selector
+- Modifiers to change parameter of selected functions, such as color selectors and stroke size selector
 - Selectors will display currently selected color/size to provide visual feedback